Smol Slime

 π‘ Receiver Hardware

-It is important to use boards with a good antenna to maintain signal integrity and range.
-Hardware with PCB antennas are generally the best option to use as a receiver.
+It is essential to use boards equipped with high-quality antennas to ensure signal integrity and range.
+Hardware featuring PCB antennas is generally the best option for use as a receiver.

 USB Dongles

-These dongles have a fairly optimized PCB antenna.
-If you have issues with signal integrity, it is recommended to use a USB extension cable.
+These dongles feature a well-optimized PCB antenna.
+If you experience issues with signal integrity, it is advisable to use a USB extension cable.

 Dongle | Description |